Join the Whitewater Rafting Department

 Raft Guides & Guided Kayak Guides

 Thank you for your interest in becoming part of the rafting department at Zoar Outdoor.
-We are still interviewing and hiring guides with prior class III+ whitewater experience, and plan to be doing so through the month of June.
-All other applications will be held until our next available training session, or shared with other departments still hiring.
+We are currently accepting applications for our spring training sessions.
+Training sessions and application deadlines are listed below.
+Applications received after our spring deadlines, will be held until our next available training session, or shared with other departments still hiring.
 We periodically hire guides with prior experience throughout the season.
 Our season runs from April 1st-Oct 15th.

 This is an outdoor customer service position with an athletic element, and a training program like no other.
 We hire for personality and character, and train for skill.
 Entry level guides require no prior experience, advanced river guides should have prior class IV experience.
 Our guides are a mosaic of personality, ages, and backgrounds brought together by a common love of the outdoors and their servant’s heart.